ibm-cloud-docs/EventStreams/eventstreams104.md

 ### Migrating a Kafka client to 0.10.2.X or later versions

 From 0.10.2, you can configure SASL authentication directly in the client's properties instead of using a JAAS file.
-This simplicifcation allows you to run multiple clients in the same JVM using different sets of credentials, which is not possible with a JAAS file.
+This simplification allows you to run multiple clients in the same JVM using different sets of credentials, which is not possible with a JAAS file.

 Complete the following steps: